A guide to safely assembling and dismantling scaffolds

 • scaffold anchors or ties are installed as assembly progresses

-• scaffold anchors or ties are not to be removed too early during dismantling
+• scaffold anchors or ties are not removed too early during dismantling

 • more ties are provided on a sheeted or netted scaffold to ensure its stability

-• scaffolds are not overloaded with equipment, especially tube and fittings, during assembly or dismantling
+• scaffolds are not overloaded with equipment, especially tubes and fittings, during assembly or dismantling